Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 #### Edit an environment variable

-Always from a _personal administrator account_ (see below about this):
+Always from the Admin account or from a _personal administrator account_ (see below about this):

-Open File Explorer -> This PC -> right-click on This PC -> Properties -> Advanced system settings -> Environment Variables...
+- Go to Settings -> System -> About.

+- Click on "Advanced system settings" at the bottom of the right pane.
+This opens the "System Properties" window.

+- In the "System Properties" window, click on Environment Variables...

 Always go to *System variables* (at the bottom) to add new variables or edit existing variables.
 Do not add or edit user variables (at the top).